-Dr. Greenman is the author or editor of ten books.
-He is co-author of Understanding Jacques Ellul as well as Unwearied Praises: Exploring Christian Faith through Classic Hymns.
+Dr. Greenman is the author or editor of eleven books.
+He is author of The Pedagogy of Praise and co-author of Understanding Jacques Ellul as well as Unwearied Praises: Exploring Christian Faith through Classic Hymns.
 He also contributed The Lord’s Prayer in the Grove Books Spirituality series.
 He has co-edited three collections of essays on the history of the interpretation: Reading Romans through the Centuries; The Sermon on the Mount through the Centuries; and The Decalogue through the Centuries.
 In addition, he co-edited Global Theology in Evangelical Perspective; Life in the Spirit: Spiritual Formation in Theological Perspective; and Ancient Faith for the Church’s Future.
 In addition, he has authored numerous dictionary articles, essays, and book chapters on theological education, Christian ethics, and spiritual formation.
 His articles have appeared in academic journals ranging from the Anglican Theological Review to the Evangelical Missions Quarterly.

 He is a member of the Canadian board of Langham Partnership, an organization founded by Rev. John Stott to develop Majority World leaders for the church.
 He formerly served on the board of Northern Seminary in Lombard, IL.
 He is a member of the Society of Christian Ethics and the American Academy of Religion.

 He met his wife Janet, a pediatrician, while they were fellow students at Regent.
 Together, they have two children, Emily and Andrew.